Skip to content

 (Using the Gateway API Personas)

-• A way for Ana the Application Developer to configure a Gateway API for Mesh implementation to enforce authorization policy that allows or denies identity or multiple identities to talk with some set (could be namespace or more granualr) of the workloads she controls.
+• A way for Ana the Application Developer to configure a Gateway API for Mesh implementation to enforce authorization policy that allows identity or multiple identities to talk with some set (could be namespace or more granular) of the workloads she controls.

 • A way for both Ana and Chihiro to restrict the scope of the policies they deploy to specific ports.